dtysky/BlogRework/README.md

 Router
 Social-share
 Animations with js and css3
 Music player(the music list can be defined in markdown)
+Server side rendering for SEO

 ## Back